rusk2ua/hamradiogenai/README.md

 # Amateur Radio AI Project Companion Guide
-## A Living Document for Building and Sharing Ham Radio Projects with Generative AI
+## Building and Sharing Ham Radio Projects with Generative AI
 **By Rus Healy, K2UA**
 *Based on the Project Development for Amateur Radio Session*